-The process for at-home sleep apnea testing involves receiving a prescription from your doctor, conducting the test at home, and then sending your results to be interpreted by a sleep specialist.
+The process for at-home sleep apnea testing involves receiving an evaluation and prescription from your doctor, conducting the test at home, and then sending your results to be interpreted by a sleep specialist.

 You should have a prescription from a doctor to obtain the home sleep apnea test.
 First, you need to schedule an appointment with your primary care physician or a sleep specialist, who will ask you about your symptoms and pre-screen you for obstructive sleep apnea.
 Then, based on their assessment, they can order the prescription for you and explain how to use the testing kit.
 You can pick up the test in person or have it delivered to your home.

 Depending on the type of sleep test, you may need to use several different sensors.

 Sleep tests fall into different categories depending on how accurately they measure different sleep metrics.
 Home sleep apnea tests are generally classed as type 3 or type 4.
 Type 3 tests use a greater number of sensors to capture relevant information such as blood oxygen levels, airflow, snoring, body position, or heart rate.
 There may be variations between tests, as researchers are still developing new testing kits.

 The American Academy of Sleep Medicine recommends that home sleep tests include measurements of airflow, blood oxygen levels, and breathing effort, at the very least.
 Common sensors for a type 3 device include an acoustic sensor to calculate airflow, an effort belt that wraps around the chest to track your breathing patterns, and a small clip called an oximeter that you wear on your finger to track your blood oxygen levels.

 To ensure a more accurate reading, avoid napping, caffeine, alcohol, and late or heavy meals on the day of the test.
 Some experts believe it is better to sleep with the portable test equipment for one to three nights to gather enough data.
 For many people, sleep apnea is worse when back sleeping as opposed to side sleeping.
 Collecting data over multiple nights and informing your doctor of your habitual sleep positions might help give a more accurate view of your symptoms.